ciglenecki/geoguessr-ai/docs/documentation.md

 Each layer in CNNs uses 2D _filters_ to capture image features.
 A filter is a 2D matrix where each element has it's own learnable weight.
 It slides across images to detect patterns it learned.
 You can think of it like a magnifying glass that slides across the image.
 Ideally, each filter in a CNN layer would specialize in learning different image features.
 By stacking multiple layers of these filters, each layer can learn a higher order of abstraction of the image data.
 For instance, the first layer might only learn to recognize simple lines.
 The second layer might combine these lines into shapes, while the third layer could finally combine these shapes into something recognizable, like a car.
 Such an architecture mimics how the human brain actually recognizes objects, that is to say, by combining smaller elements we see into larger ones.
 After we have stacked enough convolutional layers for recognizing objects, we finish off the network by feeding all the results into a fully connected layer for classification or regression and train it with any generic loss function.

-A large advantage of CNNs compared to other network architectures is their interpretability.
 The filter weights can be visualized to depict what each filter detects in an image, while network weights depict how the filters are combined.
 This can help us in understanding how the network learns from images.
 This is exemplified in Image 3.

 ![This image depicts feature maps of the CNN trained on car images.
 We can see how the model learns progressively more complex features as we move higher in the layer order](img/example_feature_map_car.png){width=50%}

+For this competition, we used ResNeXt convolutional neural network.

 ## Data and Feature Engineering